zd333/ng-conv/README.md

 ## Naming

+* names should be completely self-explanatory without need to know context (e.g. file name should explain everything, without need to know folder name where file is allocated)
 * avoid types with name that contains `model` (due to the model can refer to OOP - data+logic inside which is not ok for REDUX)

 ## State